Discover more from Freedom Rings

 The independent regulatory body charged with preserving public confidence in our financial system is the Securities and Exchange Commission (SEC).
 The President appoints the SEC's Chairman and fills vacancies on the five-member commission.
-However, in order to avoid executive branch influence, the SEC is directly overseen by Congress (the People).
+However, the SEC is directly overseen by Congress (the People) in order to avoid executive branch influence.

-In 2013, under the Obama administration (Biden and Kerry) the SEC entered into an agreement that enables the CCP and harms America
+In 2013, under the Obama administration (Biden and Kerry), the SEC entered into an agreement that enabled China and harmed America

 The U.S. Constitution prohibits any executive branch agency, independent or not, from deciding who is governed by our laws, let alone granting exceptions to communist Chinese corporations with a track record of defrauding investors.

 But that is exactly what happened during the Obama-Biden administration.
-On May 7, 2013, the Public Company Accounting Oversight Board (PCAOB), which is under the SEC's supervision, and China's equivalent regulatory body signed a Memorandum of Understanding (MOU).
-Outrageously, China-based auditors were now permitted in article III to violate U.S. law and deny regulators (PCAOB) access to information used to verify financial numbers.
+On May 7, 2013, the Public Company Accounting Oversight Board (PCAOB), which is under the SEC's supervision, signed a Memorandum of Understanding (MOU) with China’s SEC-like regulatory body.
+Outrageously, China-based auditors were permitted in article III of the MOU to violate U.S. law.
+Why would anybody sign an agreement that denied regulators (PCAOB) access to information used to verify financial numbers?

-The SEC granted China an exception without authority, which violated the Sarbanes-Oxley Act, a piece of legislation passed by Congress in 2002 to restore confidence in our markets and prevent the next Enron.
-The free pass ignored the original reason for the talks: Chinese companies were defrauding investors.
+The SEC granted China an exception to following US capital market laws in 2013 without authority.
+This violated the Sarbanes-Oxley Act —a piece of legislation passed by Congress in 2002 to restore confidence in our markets and prevent the next Enron.
+The China free pass ignored the original reason for the talks: Chinese companies were defrauding investors.
 It also gave Chinese companies an unfair competitive advantage by allowing them to benefit from the capital, liquidity, and reputation boost associated with a U.S. listing while avoiding compliance with the laws.

-Even worse, the SEC used the non-binding MOU as an excuse to not investigate Chinese executives frauds for the next ten years.
-The American people were deceived out of trillions of dollars.
+Even worse, the SEC used the 2013 non-binding MOU as an excuse to not investigate Chinese executives frauds for the next ten years.
+The American people have been deceived out of trillions of dollars.

 The 2013 China MOU, predictably occurred, while then-Vice President Joe Biden and then-Secretary of State John Kerry were negotiating more comprehensive agreements with China through the U.S.–China Strategic and Economic Dialogue (S&ED) including a bilateral investment treaty.
 Standing alongside then-VP Biden on Valentine's Day in 2012, VP Xi Jinping stated: